Aman-1412/aman-1412.github.io/_posts/2021-03-25-valorant-agent-abilities-time-guide.markdown

 star: false # this turns on the highlight on the blog.
 category: blog
 author: aman
-description: List down all the agent abilities and their timings
+description: List down all the Valorant agent abilities and their timings (time guide)
 excerpt_separator: <!--more-->
 toc: true
 ---